jsiek/abstract-binding-trees/README.md

 ## Substitution

 The library define a type `Subst` to represent mappings from de Bruijn indices to ABTs.
-The identity subtitution is `id`, it maps each variable to itself.
+The identity substitution is `id`, it maps each variable to itself.
 Given some substitution `σ`, the substitution `M • σ` maps `0` to the ABT `M` and the rest of the integers according to `σ`.